kenwalker/jsork/README.md

 })
 ```

-Would print out _There are 26 Kingdoms in Amtgard_
+Would print out _There are 25 Kingdoms in Amtgard_

 ```javascript
 jsork.player.getInfo(43232).then(function(player) {
     console.log("Ken's persona is " + player.Persona);
 })
 ```
-Would print out _Ken's persona is Lord Kismet Shenchu_
+Would print out _Ken's persona is Kismet Shenchu_

 Some APIs have additional parameters like getting a players awards.
 You can ask for them all using _jsork.awardIDs.ALL_ or like the following example just as for the one you want.